Mithila-Panagoda/MSC-ITM-SDP/readme.md

 ### Rescheduling Shipments

 - If a shipment delivery is missed, use the reschedule form to provide new delivery details and submit the request.

+### Django Admin Dashboard

+The client frontend does not perform actions such as creating customer accounts, creating shipment updates, or accepting/rejecting reschedules.
+These actions should be performed using the Django admin dashboard.

+- **Creating Customer Accounts:**
+  - Navigate to the Django admin dashboard at `http://localhost:8000/admin/`.
+  - Log in with your superuser credentials.
+  - Use the interface to create new customer accounts.

+- **Creating Shipment Updates:**
+  - Use the Django admin dashboard to create and manage shipment updates.

+- **Accepting or Rejecting Reschedules:**
+  - Use the Django admin dashboard to review and manage reschedule requests.

 ## API Documentation